 - Stanford or personally-owned computer, used for official Stanford work

 - A supported version of macOS - Learn more

 As a compliance alternative to BigFix or Jamf, devices that do not handle High Risk Data can install a read-only application that provides encryption verification called VLRE (Very Lightweight Reporting Engine).
 This option comes with the caveat of increased system management by the user.

 This service meets Stanford's Information Security Office requirements.

 There are no fees associated with this service.

 Note: Apple devices are enrolled in Jamf through a user-initiated workflow.
 Devices purchased through a Stanford vendor such as Smartmart or the university bookstore will enroll automatically in Mobile Device Management (MDM).

-Installing Jamf is almost automatic — the process requires just a few simple manual steps on your end.
+Enrolling in Jamf is almost automatic, and requires just a few manual steps on your end.